Adding either 2- or 4 wire smoke detectors to a standard home security system is a good way to increase your safety and security.

 Notice that the blue & brown pair of wires has the same end-of-line resistor (EOLR) hookup as the 2-wire smoke.
 This resistor is “seen”, electrically, back at the main alarm panel, and verifies that the smoke detector wiring is unbroken.

 Unlike the 2-wire smoke, a 4-wire smoke must also supervise the second pair of wires used for supplying power.
-This is done by the power supervision relay.
+This is provided by the power supervision relay.

 As long as the relay’s coil gets power from the red & black pair of wires, it holds the output contacts in the closed position.
 This completes the blue/brown pair detection loop, and all’s well with the main panel.